 Cons

-- There is usually an annual fee to pay
+- There is usually an annual or monthly fee to pay

 - The interest rates are usually quite high (e.g. compared to a personal loan)